gustavosbarroso/jpsi-production-pp-13tev-pythia8/README.md

 # Study of J/ψ Production in pp Collisions at √s = 13 TeV

-This project studies the production of J/ψ mesons in proton–proton collisions at √s = 13 TeV using Monte Carlo simulations with Pythia8.
+This repository contains a Monte Carlo simulation of J/ψ production in proton–proton collisions at √s = 13 TeV using **Pythia8**, with analysis performed using **ROOT**.
-The simulation results are compared with experimental measurements through the transverse momentum (pT) differential cross section.

-The code was developed as part of an undergraduate research project (PIBIC).
+The project was developed as part of an undergraduate research project (PIBIC) in Physical Engineering at UNICAMP.

+The simulation generates events, reconstructs J/ψ mesons, separates prompt and non-prompt contributions, and compares the resulting transverse momentum distribution with experimental data.

 ---

 # Physics Motivation

-The J/ψ meson is a bound state of a charm quark and an anti-charm quark.
+The J/ψ meson is a bound state of a charm quark and an anti-charm quark (c\bar{c}).
-Studying its production in high-energy proton–proton collisions helps us understand:
+Studying its production in high-energy proton–proton collisions provides insight into:

 * Quantum Chromodynamics (QCD)
 * Heavy quark production mechanisms
-* Contributions from prompt and non-prompt J/ψ production
+* Contributions from B-hadron decays
+* The interplay between perturbative and non-perturbative QCD effects

-In this simulation, the transverse momentum distribution of J/ψ particles is calculated and compared with experimental data.
+In this project, the differential cross section as a function of transverse momentum is studied and compared with experimental measurements.

 ---

-# Tools Used

-* Pythia8 — event generation
-* ROOT — data analysis and histogramming
-* C++ — implementation language

----

 # Simulation Setup

-The simulation generates proton–proton collisions at:
+Events are generated using **Pythia8** with the following configuration:

+* Proton–proton collisions
-√s = 13 TeV
+* Center-of-mass energy: √s = 13 TeV

-Key physics settings include:

-* Inclusive soft QCD processes
 * Charmonium production enabled
+* SoftQCD non-diffractive processes
-* Multiple parton interactions (MPI)
+* Multiple Parton Interactions (MPI)
-* Initial-state radiation (ISR)
+* Initial State Radiation (ISR)
-* Final-state radiation (FSR)
+* Final State Radiation (FSR)

 J/ψ particles are selected within the rapidity region: